napari/napari.github.io/fundamentals/image.md

 ## layer rendering

-When viewing 3D slices we support a variety of rendering modes.
+When viewing 3D slices, we support a variety of rendering modes.
 The default mode `mip`, or maximum intensity projection, will combine voxels at different distances from the camera according to a maximum intensity projection to create the 2D image that is then displayed on the screen.